gavingro/things-3-automation/README.md

 *Perhaps the applescript or JSON solutions will have some answers for in solving these two problems.*

-3. Currently, I prefer to set the dates as "Sometime", then schedule the next session at the end of the current session.
-As such, I've been using this for some weeks without realizing the dates were not cumulative in their spaces.
-This will be fixed in the next build.

 # Filetree

 * main.py